shreevatsa/pdf-glyph-mapping/README.md

 (Specifically: fix incorrect/incomplete `ToUnicode CMap`, i.e. the mapping between individual glyphs and Unicode text.)

+## Project Structure

+This repository is organized as a Rust workspace with two crates:

+1. **pdf-glyph-mapping**: The main crate for PDF text extraction and processing
+2. **glyph-dumper**: A standalone tool for extracting glyphs from TTF font files as bitmap images

 ## What's this?

 Text that requires complex text layout (because of being in Indic scripts, say) cannot be copied correctly from PDFs, unless annotated with `ActualText`.
 Here is a bunch of tools that may help in some cases.